isomerpages/gb-assist/pages/solutionrepo/solution853.md

 ---
-title: TessaCloud - Package (Up to 5 users)
+title: Tessaract.io - Package (Up to 12 users)
 permalink: /productivity-solutions-grant/solutionrepo/solution853
 ---

 #### Description

-TessaCloud is a Document Management System that combines ease of quick uploading and downloading of files, combined with e-signing capabilities.
-With built in Optical Character Recognition (OCR) and enterprise search functionality, users are able retrieve documents and precedents quickly and accurately.
+Tessaract.io is an AI empowered Practice Management System designed for the modern law firm.
+It ensures that there is no duplication between teams and clients and provide real-time update on the work status for all the stakeholders.
+OCR capability is automated on every information to ensure the search for information is comprehensive.
+Its integration with AML Search Database further streamline the user navigation and strength search capability or information within the solution.

 #### Details of Solution